-Emma Watson Trashed In L.A.
-Mini Dress Paparazzi Photos
+Emma Watson Trashed By Fans For Minidress In L.A.
+Paparazzi Photos

 “Toddler outfit.
 No just no,” one user wrote.

 “Was it a theme night?
-“Worst Outfit” “What Not to Wear,” another said.
+‘Worst Outfit’ ‘What Not to Wear,'” another said.

 Feedback to Emma’s looks is usually more positive over on her Instagram, where 51.4 million followers await the star’s updates.
 Emma’s account is followed by major stars including Nicki Minaj, Ariana Grande, and Gwen Stefani.